Factor X 2 3x 9

 • Checking the sums: 1 + 9 = 10 and 3 + 3 = 6.
 Neither pair adds up to 3, the coefficient of our x term.

 This indicates that the expression x² + 3x + 9 cannot be factored using the simple method of finding factors.
-This is because it doesn't factor nicely into two binomial expressions with real number coefficients.
+Because of that, this is because it doesn't factor nicely into two binomial expressions with real number coefficients.
 This leads us to explore other techniques and the underlying reason for this difficulty.

 The Discriminant: Unveiling the Nature of Roots